 Political persuasion and leaning is an interesting phenomenon in Australia.
-I feel that most Australians really are unaware of whether their personal politics ( be they left or right wing ) are represented by their preferred party.
+I feel that most Australians are unaware of whether their preferred party represents their personal politics ( be they left or right wing ).
 More often their vote is based on an assumption of what these parties represent.
 An assumption that, more often than not, is not evidence based.

-There are various Vote Compass tools available across the Internet to guide one as to what side of the political spectrum one might lie given your opinions.
-The ABC has developed a fairly simple Vote Compass mechanism with often only 30 questions using a 5 point scale from strongly disagree to strongly agree.
+There are various Vote Compass tools available across the Internet to guide one as to what side of the political spectrum one might like given your opinions.
+The ABC has developed a relatively simple Vote Compass mechanism with often only 30 questions using a 5 point scale from strongly disagree to agree strongly.
 The questions themselves are region specific issues as raised by the political parties or current polling data.
 It is a relatively recent invention for diagnostic analysis by the ABC based on technologies far older and better researched.
 The ABC still treats the Labor Party as a left-wing organisation.
-This perception is based on community attitudes and the obvious political reluctance for the ABC and the “political scientists” who designed the “compass” to radically challenge localized conceptions preferred by the ALP.
-Each successive government have in one manner or another denounced the ABC for criticizing the government of the day and as controllers of their funding has certainly punished our public broadcaster for its perceived impertinence.
+This basis of the perception is community attitudes and the apparent political reluctance for the ABC and the “political scientists” who designed the “compass”, to radically challenge localised conceptions, preferred by the ALP.
+Each successive government have in one manner or another denounced the ABC for criticising the government of the day and as controllers of their funding has indeed punished our public broadcaster for its perceived impertinence.
 So it is understandable, that upsetting the apple cart is not always in ABC’s best interest.
 It should, although, be held in credit for the ABC, that they continue to be courageously reporting the failings of any government.

 Are the ALP Socialists?

-Given the Labor party’s close alignment to, as well as bipartisan endorsement of, many Liberal-National coalition policies – where the LNP is always identified as a right-wing party.
+Given the Labor party’s close alignment to, as well as the bipartisan endorsement of, many Liberal-National coalition policies – where the LNP identifies as a right-wing party.
 I found this perplexing.
 The Australian media and the public treat both Labor and Liberal as different sides of the coin, politically.

 I have also always found it unusual that a family member who was an active member of a local Liberal party branch, in reaction to any criticism of the Liberals, suggested that if I wish to be politically engaged, I should join the Labor party as it was the alternative.
 (I am not nor ever have been a member of the Labor, Liberal or Greens party.)
 To his mind, and indeed many others like him, they fail to see that the variation between the two main parties, is today – and has the last decade at least – minimal.

-The world used to see the “left” and “right” political spectrum in terms of American capitalism verses the communist Soviet Union.
+The world used to see the “left” and “right” political spectrum regarding American capitalism versus the communist Soviet Union.
 The Soviet Union — as the left polar opposite to the right — began to restructure with Gorbachev’s policies of glasnost and perestroika in the 1980s.
 In the later part of that decade as the walls came down in Berlin and the Right-wing began to think they had won.
-It is also relevant to note that this attitude of having “won the fight” was prevalent in the 1980s when men like Tony Abbott, Joe Hockey, Christopher Pine and company were at college developing their personal frameworks for political engagement.
+It is also relevant to note that this attitude of having “won the fight” was prevalent in the 1980s when men like Tony Abbott, Joe Hockey, Christopher Pine and company were at college developing their frameworks for political engagement.

 A more global Political Compass!

 “The Political Compass” which fits a more universal and international perspective of democracies across the world has been analysing OECD democracies since 2001.
-The left–right division – that we assume parties in opposition to one another may lean towards – are becoming increasingly blurred in the oppositional dialogue between separate parties.
-The question about real political choice between “left” and “right” should be asked within a global perspective.
-The political compass provides a much more accurate assessment of the true nature of the Liberal and Labor parties in the Australian democracy (and for that matter several other democracies such as the UK, Canada, America, Germany, New Zealand, Irish, and European Governments).
+The left–right division – that we assume parties in opposition to one another may lean towards are increasingly becoming blurred in their oppositional dialogue between separate parties.
+The question about a real political choice between “left” and “right” should be asked within a global perspective.
+The political compass provides a much more accurate assessment of the actual nature of the Liberal and Labor parties in the Australian democracy (and for that matter several other democracies such as the UK, Canada, America, Germany, New Zealand, Irish, and European Governments).

 From 1972 to 1975 Australia was managed by a Left-wing party led by the now deceased Gough Whitlam.
-Reacting to a long run of conservative political guidance, the Australian electorate voted Whitlam and his agenda into power.
+Reacting to a long run of conservative political leadership, the Australian electorate voted Whitlam and his agenda into power.
 From the perspective of where Australia had been, his policies seemed radical.
-Some suggest that in comparison with the world stage, Gough was predominately simply playing catch-up with many more progressive countries that had already gone down the path Gough was following.
-He admitted this in his 1969 election policy speech in Sydney Town Hall in relation to education, but to many Australians, especially the Right-wing, it was radical politics.
-While “The Political Compass” has taken no stock or measure of what the Labor Party looked like then, I suspect given the history of movement of the Labor party in the socio-economic political spectrum, it would be fair to suggest it was a legitimately Left-wing party at that time.
+Some suggest that in comparison with the world stage, Gough was predominately only playing catch-up with many more progressive countries that had already gone down the path Gough was following.
+He admitted this in his 1969 election policy speech in Sydney Town Hall about education, but to many Australians, especially the Right-wing, it was radical politics.
+While “The Political Compass” has taken no stock or measure of what the Labor Party looked like then, I suspect given the history of the movement of the Labor party in the socioeconomic, political spectrum, and it would be fair to suggest it was a legitimately Left-wing party at that time.

 The introduction of Economic Rationalism

-After a return to the right-wing with Malcolm Frazer the Labor party was returned.
+After a return to the right-wing with Malcolm Frazer, the Labor party returned to power.
 The leftward leaning of Labor began to dissolve after 1983 as successive Labor Prime Ministers in the Hawke and Keating governments increasingly embraced the right-wing considerations of economic rationalism into their policies.
 During that time and throughout the John Howard and Rudd/Gillard administrations the political platforms of both major parties moved steadily to the Right.
-The chase to the right by Labor in an effort to keep up with the Liberals almost suggests Labor has no confidence in the ideologies they were founded on and appear to believe the Liberals are “right”, in more ways than one.
+The chase to the right by Labor to keep up with the Liberals almost suggests Labor has no confidence in the ideologies they were founded on and appear to believe the Liberals are “right”, in more ways than one.

 Racism as policy